az-cat/SingularityOnAzure/README.md

 Singularity is a container model better suited to HPC.
 This has been tested on an H16r VM running the CentOS 7.1 HPC image in the Azure marketplace.

+This has been run with CentOS 7.1 and 7.4 HPC images from the Azure marketplace.

 ## Install Singularity

 There is no singularity package available in the CentOS repository and so it must be built from source.